 Getting Started

-called after arguments are parsed.
+to be called after arguments are parsed.

 Here’s a basic example of a program that uses CLI Command Parser: